simon-danielsson/dotfiles/README.md

 - 🌗 Toggle background transparency with a true/false variable.

 ### Native `lua/native/`
+- 🔱 **trident.lua**: A Neovim-native interpretation of [harpoon](https://github.com/ThePrimeagen/harpoon).
+Buffers are not added manually like in harpoon, but are instead added and subtracted from the list automatically.
+A maximum of 6 buffers can exist on the list at once, to minimize friction.
+The list will automatically rotate when a listed buffer is closed.
 - 🚀 **autocmds.lua**: Loads and loads of autocommands.
 - 📝 **comment.lua**: Native commenting logic.
 - ⌨️ **keymaps.lua**: Keymaps.